 - Ground-source or geothermal heat pumps use the same reversible cooling cycle, but instead of pulling from the outside air, they use the stable temperatures found deep underground.
 The heat pump uses the ground as a heat source in the winter and a heat sink in the summer, providing highly efficient climate control no matter how hot or cold the air gets.

-With so many heating systems available, it can be difficult to make the right choice, accounting for both up-front cost and long-term efficiency.
+With so many heating systems available, it can be difficult to choose the most energy-efficient HVAC system, accounting for both up-front cost and long-term efficiency.
 We’ll help with a calculation called a payback analysis, which estimates how long a given system will take to pay for itself in energy savings.
-Call us today to learn more.
+Contact us today to learn more.